SLOAN SHOEMAKER | Executive Director

-Alicia joins WW from Aspen Community Foundation, where her work was focused on communications and fundraising to support the organization’s grantmaking and strategic initiatives.
+Alicia joined WW in the summer of 2017 from Aspen Community Foundation, where her work was focused on communications and fundraising to support the organization’s grantmaking and strategic initiatives.
 Prior to moving to the Roaring Fork Valley in 2014, she spent over a decade in Baltimore as a community organizer focusing on community and workforce development as well as housing issues in the city’s most challenged neighborhoods.
 Alicia has a Bachelor of Science in Political Science from Towson University and is a 2014 Aspen Institute Marano Fellow.
 She grew up in Wyoming and Montana, where she spent her childhood hiking, cross-country skiing, camping and fishing on public lands.
 After moving to Colorado, she added soaking in hot springs to her list of hobbies and continues to be amazed by the overwhelming beauty and recreational opportunities here.

 JUSTIN PATRICK | Communications Manager